ubugeeei/chibivue/book/online-book/src/10-minimum-example/010-create-app-api.md

 app.mount('#app')
 ```

-There are other options as well, but let's consider these three developer interfaces.
+There are other options as well, but let's consider these three developer interfaces. \
 Which one is closest to raw JavaScript?
-The answer is "using the render option and h function" (option 3).
-Option 1 requires the implementation of the SFC compiler and bundler, and option 2 requires compiling the HTML passed to the template (converting it to JavaScript code) in order to work.
+The answer is "using the render option and h function" (option 3). \
+Option 1 requires the implementation of the SFC compiler and bundler (or loader), and option 2 requires compiling the HTML passed to the template (converting it to JavaScript code) in order to work.

-For convenience, let's call the developer interface that is closer to raw JS "low-level developer interface".
-And the important thing here is to "start implementing from the low-level part".
-The reason for this is that in many cases, high-level descriptions are converted to low-level descriptions and executed.
-In other words, both option 1 and 2 are ultimately converted internally to the form of option 3.
+For convenience, let's call the developer interface that is closer to raw JS "low-level developer interface".\
+And the important thing here is to "start implementing from the low-level part". \
+The reason for this is that in many cases, high-level descriptions are converted to low-level descriptions and executed. \
+In other words, both option 1 and 2 are ultimately converted internally to the form of option 3. \
 The implementation of this conversion is called a "compiler".

 So, let's start by implementing a developer interface like option 3!

 ## createApp API and Rendering

-## Approach

-Although we aim for the form of option 3, we still don't understand the h function well, and since this book aims for incremental development, let's not aim for the form of option 3 right away.
+Although we aim for the form of option 3, we still don't understand the h function well, and since this book aims for incremental development, let's not aim for the form of option 3 right away. \
 Instead, let's start by implementing a simple rendering function that returns a message to be displayed.

 Image ↓